Liverpool Corporation Waterworks: History

 The city of Liverpool sits on a bed of lower new red sandstone, which is covered by a layer of clay, up to 26 ft thick.
 Early water supply was from wells dug down into the sandstone aquifer.
 The principal supply in 1625 was Fall Well, near St John's Lane, from which water was supplied to the seven or eight streets that formed Liverpool by cart.
-The first known commercial supply of water was in 1694, when a company was granted permission by the Corporation to supply Liverpool with water from springs at Bootle.
-The permission passed to Sir Cleave Moore in 1709, and construction of a masonry culvert began, but was abandoned.
+The first known commercial supply of water was in 1694, when a company was granted permission by Liverpool Corporation to supply Liverpool with water from springs at Bootle.
+The permission was passed to Sir Cleave Moore in 1710 by the Liverpool Water Supply Act 1709 (8 Ann. c.
+21 Pr.), and construction of a masonry culvert began, but was abandoned.
 The engineer Thomas Steers was associated with the waterworks in 1720, as were Sir Thomas Johnson and Sir Cleave Moore.
 The company had a reservoir and a 2 hp steam engine which pumped the water into wooden pipes.
-Duncan, writing in 1853, suggests that the Bootle Company combined with another company, known as the Liverpool and Harrington Company, in 1799, to more effectively supply Liverpool with water.
+Duncan, writing in 1853, suggests that the Bootle company combined with another company, known as the Liverpool and Harrington Company, in 1799, to more effectively supply Liverpool with water.
 Thomas Telford was linked to the Bootle Waterworks between 1799 and 1802, and Thomas Simpson was linked to the Harrington Waterworks in 1799.
-However, Sheard, writing in 1993, suggests that the Bootle company, formally known as the Liverpool Waterworks Company, was formed by Act of Parliament in 1799, while the Harrington company, which was officially the Liverpool Corporation Waterworks, although it is unclear whether there was any formal link with the corporation, was formed by Act of Parliament in 1822.
-These dates were also quoted in the preamble to the Liverpool Corporation Waterworks Bill 1847.
+However, Sheard, writing in 1993, suggests that the Bootle company, formally known as the Liverpool Waterworks Company, was formed by the Liverpool Water Supply Act 1799 (39 Geo.
+3. c. xxxvi), while the Harrington company, which was officially the Liverpool Corporation Waterworks, although it is unclear whether there was any formal link with the corporation, was formed by the Liverpool Water Act 1822 (3 Geo.
+4. c. lxxvii).
+These dates were also quoted in the preamble to the Liverpool Corporation Waterworks Act 1847 (10 & 11 Vict. c. cclxi).
 The two companies agreed to divide up Liverpool and each supply their own area, rather than competing.
-The Bootle Company had obtained Acts of Parliament in 1810 and 1813 allowing them to supply water to Bootle, Linacre, Kirkdale, Everton and West Derby.
+The Bootle company had obtained acts of Parliament, the Liverpool Water Act 1810 (50 Geo.
+3. c. clxv) and Liverpool Water Act 1813 (53 Geo.
+3. c. cxxii) allowing them to supply water to Bootle, Linacre, Kirkdale, Everton and West Derby.